Türk Telekom (mobile operator division): Coverage area

 The merging of two GSM operators has resulted in the need of redesigning the network architecture to extend coverage and to solve the issues created by the network load.
-Avea has been able to complete most of that process about one year after its creation, and currently covers a vast majority of Turkey's land area with more than 7000 base stations (A map can be found on The GSM World Web Page).
-Offering services to 97.4% of Turkey's population through its next generation network, the company is growing fast both in the corporate and individual services with the brand "Avea" and constantly investing in technology and infrastructure as well as in its management and more than 2,700 employees.
-Having roaming agreements with 656 operators in 201 countries, the company continues to expand its roaming partnerships.
+Avea had been able to complete most of that process about one year after its creation, and covered a vast majority of Turkey's land area with more than 7000 base stations.
+Offering services to 97.4% of Turkey's population through its next-generation network, the company was growing fast both in the corporate and individual services with the brand "Avea" and investing in technology and infrastructure, as well as in its management and more than 2,700 employees.
+Having roaming agreements with 656 operators in 201 countries, the company continued to expand its roaming partnerships.

-Being a merger of two networks, Avea suffers from the heterogeneity of roaming partners and customers with numbers beginning with 50 and 55 don't have the same list of roaming partners (see the list of roaming partners for 505 customers and the list of roaming partners for 555 customers for the different partners' lists).
-Avea also offers GPRS / EDGE / 3G roaming in multiple countries (see the list of GPRS roaming partners for 505 customers and the list of GPRS roaming partners for 555 customers).
+Being a merger of two networks, Avea suffered from the heterogeneity of roaming partners and customers with numbers beginning with 50 and 55.

-Competitiveness

-As the latest participant in the Turkish GSM sector, Aria, Aycell and Avea have been obliged to offer lower prices to attract a maximum number of customers.
-Consequently, Turkcell (the leader of the Turkish GSM market) has lowered down its intra-network call rates by a third after the creation of Aria, and halved all call rates when Avea has been launched.